AlexanderLabWHOI/cs-sea-catg/docs/getting-started-poseidon.md

 Once you are inside the document, you can type a colon (`Shift+;`) to tell `vim` that you wish to change modes.
 After you type the colon, your cursor should show up at the bottom of the panel.
 Next, you can type "i" for `INSERT`.
 This will change you to editing mode.

+After editing the document, you can again type a colon.
+To save the file, you can just type ":w" then hit enter.
+To both save and close, ":wq" is the sequence.
+To close without saving, you can just use ":q", but this will complain if you have edited the document.
+To force `vim` to ignore your edits, you can use ":q!" (but keep in mind, this is not recoverable if you make a mistake, and it won't ask for any more confirmation!).

 <div class="panel panel-primary">
   <div class="panel-heading">
     <h3 class="panel-title">Exercise: Writing a Document with Vim</h3>